mrshannonyoung/2020/jekyll/accessibility.md

 ---
 ## Impact

-[Accessibility][1] isn't just for people with a disability, impairment or specialised needs.
+Accessibility isn't just for people with a disability, impairment or specialised needs.

 Everyone has abilities, and limits to those abilities.
 Designing for people with permanent disabilities actually results in designs that benefit everyone universally.

+### Conformance

+The website has been tested to [WAI/WCAG][1]

 [1]: /categories/accessibility/